Q: Why might my Ohio driver’s license be suspended?

 If you are approved for the payment plan, you must pay at least $50 per month toward your fees.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
-It was prepared by attorney Bridget Purdue Riddell and Doug Riddell of Riddell Law LLC.
+It was prepared by attorneys Bridget Purdue Riddell and Doug Riddell of Riddell Law LLC.